 We recognize your academic achievements during your undergraduate program with us.
-If you achieve a minimum 3.7 GPA (on a 4.3 scale) during the previous year and are returning to full-time study, you are automatically awarded a scholarship.
+If you achieve a minimum 3.7 GPA (on a 4.3 scale) during the previous year and are returning to full-time study, we automatically award you a scholarship.

-You are required to submit a non-refundable $80 supplemental fee if you have previously attended another postsecondary institution.
-This fee is required only once per academic cycle and is sent to the OUAC along with the application service fees.
-Applications will not be processed until the fees are paid.
+You must submit a non-refundable $80 supplemental fee if you have previously attended another postsecondary institution.
+This fee is required only once per academic cycle and is payable to the OUAC along with the application service fees.
+We will not process your application until you pay the fees.

-If you are offered admission, you may apply to defer your application for 1 year, provided you accept your offer and meet all of the conditions of your offer of admission.
+If we offer you admission, you may apply to defer your application for 1 year, provided you accept your offer and meet all the conditions of your offer of admission.

-When an application is deferred, it is reassessed for admissibility on a competitive basis in the relevant admission period.
-Deferral requests must be submitted online to the Office of the Registrar.
-A request for deferral must be made before the end of the regular registration period for the specific application term.
+When you defer your application, we reassess you for admissibility on a competitive basis in the relevant admission period.
+You must submit your deferral request online to the Office of the Registrar.
+You must make your deferral request before the end of the regular registration period for the specific application term.
 Competitive programs may have earlier deadlines.

 Our residence offers 3 styles of suites for accommodation.
 Every suite has cable television, high-speed internet, a work area and telephone.
-Modern on-site laundry facilities and light housekeeping services are also provided.
+We also provide modern on‑site laundry facilities and light housekeeping services.